 The multidisciplinary Pulmonary and Critical Care Medicine team at the University of Michigan have the expertise to properly diagnose and comprehensively treat all forms of bronchitis, including acute bronchitis, chronic bronchitis, and COPD (Chronic Obstructive Pulmonary Disease), the no. 3 leading cause of death in U.S.

-The Division of Pulmonary and Critical Care Medicine at the University of Michigan focuses on respiratory disorders and critical illnesses (conditions such as shock, respiratory failure, and multiple organ failure), providing patient education, expert diagnostic testing, the newest treatments, and follow-up care, treating the whole person, and creating individualized plans of care to meet each patients needs.
+Pulmonary Diseases and Critical Care physicians at the University of Michigan focus on respiratory disorders and critical illnesses (conditions such as shock, respiratory failure, and multiple organ failure), providing patient education, expert diagnostic testing, the newest treatments, and follow-up care, treating the whole person, and creating individualized plans of care to meet each patient's needs.

 We provide outstanding, state-of-the-art, care for musculoskeletal injuries and conditions.
 From a simple foot condition to the most complex spinal issue, our focus is you.
 We dedicate ourselves to patient care, education, and research, and provide the best and most appropriate care to each of our patients.